John Lasseter: Early life

-John Alan Lasseter was born January 12, 1957, in Hollywood, California.
+John Alan Lasseter was born on January 12, 1957, in Hollywood, California.
 His mother, Jewell Mae (née Risley; 1918–2005), was an art teacher at Bell Gardens High School, and his father, Paul Eual Lasseter (1924–2011), was a parts manager at a Chevrolet dealership.

 Lasseter is a fraternal twin; his sister Johanna Lasseter-Curtis, who became a baker based in the Lake Tahoe area, is six minutes older.

 Lasseter grew up in Whittier, California.
 His mother's profession contributed to his growing preoccupation with animation.
-He often drew cartoons during church services at the Church of Christ church his family attended.
+He often drew cartoons during services at the Church of Christ church his family regularly attended.
 As a child, Lasseter would race home from school to watch Chuck Jones cartoons on television.
 While in high school, he read The Art of Animation by Bob Thomas.
 The book covered the history of Disney animation and explored the making of Disney's 1959 film Sleeping Beauty, which made Lasseter realize he wanted to do animation himself.
-When he saw Disney's 1963 film The Sword in the Stone, he finally made the decision that he should become an animator.
+When he saw a screening of Disney's 1963 film The Sword in the Stone at the Wardman Theater, he knew early in his youth that he wanted to become an animator.
 He then read Preston Blair's book about animation, and made flipbooks based on Blair's walk cycles.
 One of his friends had a Super 8 camera that shot single frames, which was used to shoot some of his earlier animation efforts.

 Lasseter heard of a new character animation program at the California Institute of the Arts (often abbreviated as 'CalArts') and decided to follow his dream of becoming an animator.
-His mother further encouraged him to take up a career in animation, and in 1975 he enrolled as the second student (Jerry Rees was the first) in the CalArts Character Animation program created by Disney animators Jack Hannah and T. Hee.
+His mother further encouraged him to take up a career in animation, and, after graduating from Whittier High School in 1975, he enrolled as the second student (Jerry Rees was the first) in the CalArts Character Animation program created by Disney animators Jack Hannah and T. Hee.
 Lasseter was taught by three members of Disney's Nine Old Men team of veteran animators—Eric Larson, Frank Thomas and Ollie Johnston—and his classmates included future animators and directors like Brad Bird, John Musker, Henry Selick, Tim Burton, and Chris Buck.
 During his time there, he produced two animated shorts—Lady and the Lamp (1979) and Nitemare (1980)—which each won the student Academy Award for Animation.

 While at CalArts, Lasseter first started working for the Walt Disney Company at Disneyland in Anaheim during summer breaks and got a job as a Jungle Cruise skipper, where he learned the basics of comedy and comic timing to entertain captive audiences on the ride.